Nest algebra

 In functional analysis, a branch of mathematics, nest algebras are a class of operator algebras that generalise the upper-triangular matrix algebras to a Hilbert space context.
-They were introduced by Ringrose (1965) and have many interesting properties.
-They are non-selfadjoint algebras, are closed in the weak operator topology and are reflexive.
+They were introduced by Ringrose (1965).

+Definition

-Nest algebras are among the simplest examples of commutative subspace lattice algebras.
-Indeed, they are formally defined as the algebra of bounded operators leaving invariant each subspace contained in a subspace nest, that is, a set of subspaces which is totally ordered by inclusion and is also a complete lattice.
+Nest algebras are formally defined as the algebra of bounded operators leaving invariant each subspace contained in a subspace nest, that is, a set of subspaces which is totally ordered by inclusion and is also a complete lattice.
 Since the orthogonal projections corresponding to the subspaces in a nest commute, nests are commutative subspace lattices.
+This makes them one of the simplest examples of commutative subspace lattice algebras.